yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 #### Disk view (when we are in one specific device)

 * When selected device is a MD RAID
-  * Add "Used Devices" tab
+  * Add a "Used Devices" tab
   * "Overview" tab should show "Device", "RAID" and "File System" sections

 ## More features for the future